The UConn Co-op: A Legacy

 Born out of the UConn Co-op’s commitment to public engagement, innovative entrepreneurship, social impact, and active mentorship, the UConn Co-op Legacy Fellowship Program provides undergraduates the opportunity to pursue funded summer research projects and/or creative endeavors.
 Projects pursued through this program express the core values of the UConn Co-op: innovation, leadership, and service.

 UConn undergraduates in all majors can apply for up to $5000 in funding to support their summer fellowship project.
-This award can function as a standalone grant or work in conjunction with a summer UConn IDEA Grant.

 This award is limited to those students who will be continuing at UConn the academic year following the summer fellowship project.
 Those interested in applying for the fellowship will be required to submit an application and secure a faculty mentor.
 Last, but certainly not least, those awarded the fellowship must register for a one-credit UNIV course meant to foster peer mentorship and provide further project guidance.